altescy/cachestore/README.md

 [![License](https://img.shields.io/github/license/altescy/cachestore)](https://github.com/altescy/cachestore/blob/master/LICENSE)
 [![pypi version](https://img.shields.io/pypi/v/cachestore)](https://pypi.org/project/cachestore/)

-**CacheStore** is a cache management system for Python functions by storing execution results into a external storage.
+**CacheStore** is a cache management system for Python functions.
 You can resuse the cached result from the second time even accross different executions.

 **cachestore** command enables you to manange the cached result from command line.
 Please see `--help` for more details.

 **Features**